 It’s your big day!
-Our crew will be onsite to install your system, and an installation usually takes 2-3 days depending on the complexity.
+Our crew will be on-site to install your solar energy system.
+Usually, a solar installation takes 2-3 days depending on the complexity.
 Here are the key things you should know.

 Your crew will consist of an electrician and at least one roof technician, and the installation typically takes between two and three days.
 (Learn how all of the components work on your solar energy system.)

 On the day of your installation, the lead installer will call to let you know the crew is on its way.